 What is bmi?

 To find out your what your correct body mass index please enter your details in the form above.
 Your value will then be displayed.
 The calculator will also tell you what weight you need to lose or gain for a normal BMI value.
 This can help formluate any calorie controlled diet plan you maybe considering.

 Body mass index is a measure of body fat, based on height and weight, that applies to both adult men and women.

-The body mass index ( BMI ), or Quetelet index, is a statistical measurement which compares a person's weight and height.
-It does not measure the percentage of body fat but it is a handy tool to estimate a healthy body weight based on the height of a person.
-Due to its ease of measurement and calculation, it is the most widely used diagnostic tool to identify weight problem within a population including: underweight, overweight and obesity.
-It was invented between around 1840 by Adolphe Quetelet.
+The body mass index is a measurement that compares a person's weight and their height.
+It does not measure the percentage of body fat but it can be a useful method to estimate a healthy body weight based on the height of someone.
+Due to its ease of use, it is very widely used as diagnostic calculation to identify a weight problem within a group.